These Are the Best States to Retire In to Make Your Savings Last

 Cost of Living

 The other financial consideration in our list of best states for retirement is the overall cost of living.
-Different states have vastly different costs when it comes to housing, groceries, health car, and transportation, and these differences can really stunt or stretch your budget.
+You’ll notice tax friendly doesn’t always mean financially friendly.
+In fact, some of our more tax friendly states have issues with affordability.
+Different states have vastly different costs when it comes to housing, groceries, health care and transportation, and these differences can really stunt or stretch your budget.

 Cost of living will vary from city to city, but the Missouri Economic Research and Information Center gathered information from many of these cities to create an average cost of living index for each state.
 This data takes into account everything from daily expenses like groceries and transportation to large costs like health care and housing to create an idea of which state has the most affordable living and which does not.